Eurydia/cleanpedia-production/src/site/notes/Appendix A/StdInt.md

 ## Conversions To Integer Type

-Explicitly converts other types to integer type.
+They explicitly convert other types to integer type.

 ### From Real Number Type